 Doris should not have had to go through all this.
-It’s not easy being raped, and it’s not easy having to carry a baby to term, and then it’s not easy to give that baby up.
-Not having an abortion changed the entire course of her life.
-She left her home in Washington, D.C. and went back to the Midwest town she’d left decades before.
-She never married, and she never returned to D.C.
+It’s an assault to be raped, and it’s also a violation of a woman’s body and a woman’s life to be forced to have to carry a baby to term.
+Not having the right to a safe, legal abortion changed the entire course of Doris’ life.
+She left her career and her home in D.C. and went back to the Midwest town she’d left decades before.
+She never married and never returned to Washington.

 Look, being alive has its perks, and I’m grateful.
 I’m grateful to live the life of a woman who can make decisions and choices about how that life should go.
 What good is my life if I can’t guide and shape that life I’ve been given?
 What good is a life without one’s own oversight and choices, and the agency lead the life one’s own heart and mind thinks best?

 The war on women gave me my life by taking away my mother’s.
 And now it’s dead-set on taking away the lives of millions of women.
-I’m okay with saying my mother should have been able to have a safe abortion I’m okay with saying I should haven’t been born.
+I’m okay with saying my mother should have been able to have a safe abortion.
+I deeply believe she should have had the choice to choose her life rather than begin mine.
 So I fight and will always fight for women’s reproductive rights.
 Not every baby needs to be born, but every woman who is born deserves dominion over her own body and the right to determine her own destiny.

-This is an abridged version of an article that first appeared on BUST.com.
+This is variation of this article first appeared on BUST.com.

 Photo by Wikimedia Commons/Nancy Wong